Initial audit Stage 1

 - Ensure that the internal audit and management review have been fully completed prior to stage 1 of the initial audit.

 During stage 1, it was assessed whether your organization is ready for stage 2.
 During the closing meeting of the Stage 1 audit, the auditor will clarify any areas of concern in your management system that could lead to a nonconformity during stage 2.
 You can get started with this in time to start stage 2 well prepared.
 For this reason, it is essential to schedule sufficient time between the stage 1 and stage 2 audit.

-This blog started with the aim of informing you about preparing for your certification process.
+This blog was intended to inform you about the preparation of your certification process.
 If you have any questions about the process, the audit cycle, or further audit preparation, don’t hesitate to get in touch with one of Brand Compliance’s Customer and Project Coordinators.